feranco/feranco.github.io/_posts/2018-06-18-string-integer-conversion.md

 The first method is to construct an input stringstream initialized with the string to be converted and then reading the value into a variable using the >> operator.

+{% highlight cpp %}
 template <class T> T stringToNum (string s) {
    T value;
    istringstream is(s);
    //set number to 0 if an error occur return (is >> value) ? value : 0;
 }
+{% endhighlight %}

-The second method is to use one of the functions stoi, stol, stoll that converts from a string to an integral types or one of the functions stof, stod, stold that converts from a string to a floating-point values.These functions are declared in <string>.
+The second method is to use one of the following functions declared in <string>:
+* stoi, stol, stoll that converts from a string to an integer;
+* stof, stod, stold that converts from a string to a floating-point value.

+{% highlight cpp %}
+string s = "1927";
+int number = stoi(s);
+{% endhighlight %}